 Is $120K a Good Salary for a Single Person?

-Rising prices and inflation are driving worries that money doesn’t go as far as it used to.
-But rest assured that $120,000 is considered a good salary, especially if you’re single and have no dependents.
-And by developing sound money habits now, you can help make the most of your income, no matter what it is.
+Rising prices are driving worries that money doesn’t go as far as it used to.
+But rest assured, $120,000 is considered a good salary, especially if you’re single and have no dependents.
+And by developing sound money habits now, you can help make the most of your income.

 Is $120K a Good Salary?

-A salary of $120,000 is nearly double the national average salary in the U.S. of $63,795, per the latest data available from the Social Security Administration.
-But how comfortably you’re able to live on that money depends on a number of factors, including how much debt you have, your family size, and how much your lifestyle costs in the area where you live.
+A salary of $120,000 is nearly double the national average, which is about $70,000 based on the latest data from the Social Security Administration.
+The average salary by state. also varies.
+Whether you can live comfortably on $120K a year depends on a number of factors, including how much debt you have, your family size, and how much your lifestyle costs in the area you live in.

-A money tracker can help you with budgeting, monitoring spending, and keeping tabs of your credit score.
+A money tracker can help you with budgeting, monitoring spending, and keeping tabs on your credit score.

 Track your credit score with SoFi